eh3rrera/ocpj8-notes/05-Java-Stream-API/1-Develop-code-to-extract-data-from-an-object-using-peek()-and-map()-methods-including-primitive-versions-of-the-map()-method.md

 LongStream mapToLong(ToLongFunction<? super T> mapper) DoubleStream mapToDouble(ToDoubleFunction<? super T> mapper)
 ````
-These methods can be used when you want a stream of these primitives types.
+These methods can be used when you want a stream of these primitive types.
 For example, consider a stream of elements of this type:
 ````java
 class Employee {
   private int id;